Uberi/University-Notes/PHIL350/PHIL350.md

 **Anti-intellectualism** is the opposite view - that **knowing-how and knowing-that are distinct types of knowledge**.
 One knows how to X if and only if they possess a certain ability to X.

+Additionally, anti-intellectualism says that ability is necessary for know-how, while praxism says that ability is sufficient for know-how.

 The argument for this, presented by Ryle, is that knowing how requires us to contemplate a proposition, which requires us to know how to contemplate propositions, which requires knowing how to contemplate that proposition, and so on, ad infinitum.

 This view basically says that knowledge must be grounded in knowing how, in the form of our reflexes, instincts, and innate knowledge.
 Knowing how to do something requires additional things over knowing-that, such as abilities, capacities, and dispositions.
 You can know everything about skiing, but if you're on a mountain and can't ski down, then the anti-intellectualist view is that you do not know how to ski.